 - Harmful by inhalation.
 May have anaesthetic effects if high vapour concentrations are inhaled. - Harmful if swallowed.
-May give rise to inhalation pneumonia, developing within a few hours in the event of aspiration into the lungs due to its low viscosity.
-Medical supervision is essential for 48 hours.
+May give rise to inhalation pneumonia, developing within a few hours in the

 Harmful to skin.
 May cause skin and eye irritation in the event of contact with the liquid or exposure to the vapours.